Springboard Software Engineering Review: Honest Take (2026)

 What makes Springboard different is that it’s not just videos and quizzes.
 You get one-on-one mentorship with an industry expert, project-based learning, and career coaching that continues until you land a job.
 It’s not a “watch and hope” kind of course — you’ll be building full apps, from front-end interfaces using React, to back-end servers with Node.js and Express.

 According to Springboard’s 2025 Student Outcomes Report, about 91% of graduates found jobs within six months of completing the program, with an average salary increase of 26%.
-That’s a quick win worth noting.
+That’s an easy place to start worth noting.

 Key concepts